 Yes, edits can be made until the Abstract Center submission deadline.
 Edits may include changing the title, adding or deleting authors or changing the abstract body.
 Once the review process begins, no changes to the submissions are allowed — no exceptions.
 Typographical or spelling errors, improperly formatted titles, etc., will not be edited by anyone at the AANS.
 It is the responsibility of the submitter to review and verify all work submitted.
 After making changes to an abstract, remember to RESUBMIT the abstract even if submitted.

 Note: After making changes to an abstract, remember to RESUBMIT the abstract even if submitted previously.
 The Abstract Submittal Status must read COMPLETE if it is to be reviewed.

 Can charts, graphs or images be included with abstract submission?

 No, the AANS does not allow for any of the above in the abstract submission process.

 How will the abstract be available to meeting attendees?

 All Oral Presentations, Rapid-fire Oral Presentations and E-posters will be available in the AANS App.
 They will be published exactly as they are submitted, with no exceptions.
-Please proofread your abstract before it is submitted to avoid errors.
+Proofread the abstract before it is submitted to avoid errors.

-If I select that I am a medical student or resident and would like my abstract considered for Oral Presentation in the Young Neurosurgeons Research Forum, does that mean my abstract will not be considered for the Plenary, Scientific or Section Sessions?
+If I select that I am a medical student or resident and would like an abstract considered for Oral Presentation in the Young Neurosurgeons Research Forum, does that mean the abstract will not be considered for the Plenary, Scientific or Section Sessions?

 No, abstracts are placed in all of the sessions based on the grade they receive from the panel of reviewers.
-Indicating that you are interested in presenting during the Young Neurosurgeons Research Forum does not exclude your research from being considered in the sessions listed above.
+Indicating interest in presenting during the Young Neurosurgeons Research Forum does not exclude research from being considered in the sessions listed above.